GCP 504: Microeconomics and Trade Policy

 Read Marshall’s Blackberries, Chapter 3, “The Supply and Demand Model.”

-Begin Problem Set 2 on Blackboard.
+Begin Problem Set 2 on Canvas

-Week 4 (February 13-February 19): Elasticities
+Week 4 (September 15-September 21): Elasticities

 Read Marshall’s Blackberries, Chapter 4, “Elasticities.”
 Feel free to skip appendix.